 How do I Get an Estate Plan?

-In order to provide customized estate plans for our clients, Black & Black has developed a four-step planning process specially designed to be both comprehensive and efficient.
+In order to provide customized estate plans for our clients, the Law Office of Katherine D. Black has developed a four-step planning process specially designed to be both comprehensive and efficient.

 Step One: Week 1 - The Initial Consultation Meeting